Tutorial: Discover servers running in a VMware environment with Azure Migrate

-It takes approximately 15 minutes for the inventory of discovered servers to appear in the Azure portal.
+It takes approximately 20-25 minutes for the discovery of servers across 10 vCenter Servers added to a single appliance.

 Software inventory identifies the SQL Server instances that are running on the servers.
 Using the information it collects, the appliance attempts to connect to the SQL Server instances through the Windows authentication credentials or the SQL Server authentication credentials that are provided on the appliance.
 Then, it gathers data on SQL Server databases and their properties.
 The SQL Server discovery is performed once every 24 hours.